Cravle/puna_bot/README.md

 - `reference_id` (INTEGER) - Reference to another record (e.g. bet ID)
 - `created_at` (TIMESTAMP) - When transaction occurred

-## Dependencies

-- discord.js - Discord API integration
-- dotenv - Environment variable management
-- better-sqlite3 - SQLite database client
-- typescript - For type safety and modern JavaScript features

-## How to Get a Bot Token
+## How to Get Bot Token and Client ID

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)
 2. Create a new application
 3. Go to the "Bot" section and create a bot
-4. Copy the bot token and add it to your `.env` file
+4. Copy the bot token and add it to your `.env` file as `DISCORD_TOKEN`
+5. From the "General Information" section, copy the "Application ID" and add it to your `.env` file as `CLIENT_ID`
-5. Invite the bot to your server using the OAuth2 URL generator
+6. Invite the bot to your server using the OAuth2 URL generator with the `applications.commands` scope

 ## Notes

 - Each user starts with 1000 coins
 - Only one match can be active at a time
+- Slash commands may take up to an hour to appear after the bot starts due to Discord's global command registration